 Or, instead of the usual coffee table, try a pedestal table.
 The height adds an interesting element and more versatility to your room arrangement.
-Plus, it’s far more inviting to pull up two chairs for tea!
+It takes up less room in a small space, and it’s far more inviting to pull up two chairs for tea!

 When rustic elegance feels like the right style for your space, try adding an interesting console table with apothecary-style drawers to stash coasters and wine charms for that impromptu get-together.

 A Place for Everything

 Warm-up your space by choosing an accent table that has a personality to complement your color palette and your home.
 The idea is to never feel stuffy.
 Try a tufted ottoman table or one with rustic elegance and interesting wheels.
 The same holds true for media storage.
 Shelving may be a practical necessity, but that doesn’t mean that you can’t have some with personality.
 Re-work your bookshelves so they have more visual impact.
 Add accents, group books by color and size, and place larger books on their sides.